imnthiyanga/imnthiyanga/README.md

 # 👋 Hello!
 I'm Iman Thiyanga

 ### 🧑‍💻 About Me
 I'm a passionate Full Stack Developer focused on creating efficient, scalable, and impactful solutions.
-Currently pursuing a BSc in Information Technology, I bring hands-on experience in a wide range of web and application technologies.
+Currently pursuing a BSc(Hons) in Information Technology, I bring hands-on experience in a wide range of web and application technologies.

 ---